-The penetrant testing shall be carried out in accordance with a standard or specification approved by the Register.
+The penetrant testing shall be carried out in accordance with a RS-agreed standard or specification.
 The following definitions shall be applied:

-Indication is the presence of detectable bleed-out of the penetrant from the material discontinuities appearing at least 10 minutes after the developer has been applied.
+Indication is the presence of detectable bleed-out of the penetrant from the material discontinuities appearing at least 10 min after the developer has been applied.
 The shape of indications shall be determined in accordance with Fig. 4.2.7.3.1.